-In the mid-1800s, there were said to be more masters and mates of vessels roaming the globe belonging to Brewster, Massachusetts than any other town in the country.
-Though those glory days of seafaring have long past, many of the 100 sea captains’ mansions and estates along Brewster's Route 6A now serve as quaint bed & breakfasts, art galleries, craft studios and antique shops.
+In the mid-1800s, there were said to be more masters and mates of vessels roaming the globe belonging to Brewster than any other town in the country.
+Though those glory days of seafaring have long past, many of the historic sea captains’ mansions and estates lining Brewster's Route 6A have been beautifully restored into bed & breakfasts, art galleries, craft studios and antique shops.

-There is no real village center to this rural town, but the Brewster General Store is an old-fashioned gathering place at one of the town’s main crossroads.
-Just off the main drag, the herring still run upstream in spring to the 1660 Stony Brook Mill.
+There is no real village center to this rural town, but the 19th century Brewster General Store is a nostalgic gathering place at one of the town’s main crossroads.
+Its Main Street, Route 6A, is lined with fine eateries and boutique shops.
+Just off the main way, the herring still run upstream in spring to the 1660 Stony Brook Mill.

 Find more information on Brewster through the Brewster Chamber of Commerce.

 Our website uses various cookies.
 These cookies allow us to distinguish you from other users of our website, which helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
 Read more about the types of cookies we use.